Out with the old, as Chinese chase new luxury labels abroad

 Despite China's woes, Chinese luxury spending abroad had shown no sign of abating.
 Tax-refund firm Global Blue said global spending by Chinese tourists rose 65.6 percent in August and 73 percent in July year-on-year.

-Sales have fallen sharply in mainland China though, hitting brands such as Prada , LVMH's Louis Vuitton and Kering's Gucci, which invested heavily to open boutiques there.
+Sales have fallen sharply in mainland China though, hitting brands such as Prada (1913.HK) , LVMH's Louis Vuitton and Kering's (PRTP.PA) Gucci, which invested heavily to open boutiques there.

-Political unrest in Hong Kong in 2014 scared off mainland Chinese tourists, hitting sales at luxury groups with high exposure to the city, such as Cartier and Montblanc owner Richemont.
+Political unrest in Hong Kong in 2014 scared off mainland Chinese tourists, hitting sales at luxury groups with high exposure to the city, such as Cartier and Montblanc owner Richemont CFR.VX.

 "Companies have to accept the reality that the cycle of the past 10-12 years is over," said Peter Cheung, a fashion consultant in Hong Kong who works with luxury brands.